theNewDynamic/oregonsadventurecoast.com/content/blog/2017-04-12-what-are-the-best-festivals-for-foodies-on-oregons-adventure-coast.md

 Visit various downtown businesses to wine taste and shop.
 Pick up wine glasses and maps with a $10 donation at the Coos Bay Visitor Information Center.

-&nbsp;

-### OC Culinary Institute&#8217;s East Meet West Dinner
+### OC Culinary Institute’s East Meet West Dinner

 ### Friday, May 19th 5:00 pm _to_ 7:30 pm

-Southwestern Oregon Community College’s Oregon Coast Culinary Institute (OCCI) would like to invite you to join them for the 11th Annual &#8220;East Meets West&#8221; culinary event.
-This celebration of international cuisine will be held on May 19, 2017 from 5:00 to 7:30 pm at the Culinary Institute on Southwestern&#8217;s Coos Bay Campus, 1988 Newmark Ave., Coos Bay.
+Southwestern Oregon Community College’s Oregon Coast Culinary Institute (OCCI) would like to invite you to join them for the 11th Annual “East Meets West” culinary event.
+This celebration of international cuisine will be held on May 19, 2017 from 5:00 to 7:30 pm at the Culinary Institute on Southwestern’s Coos Bay Campus, 1988 Newmark Ave., Coos Bay.
 OCCI Culinary and Baking & Pastry students will be offering a delicious variety of international dishes, reflective of their studies in Regional and International Cuisine.

 The projected cost is $30 per adult at the door.
 Children 6 to 15 are $20 and children under 5 are free.
 A no host bar will include international beers and wine.